yangeorget/life/README.md

 life
 ====

-A game of life in C
+A game of life in C using X.